Warzone2100/warzone2100/doc/CmdInterface.md

 	Game id, announced as assigned from lobby.

 * `WZEVENT: startMultiplayerGame`\
-	Marks start of loading of multiplayer game.
+	Marks the start of loading of a multiplayer game.

 * `WZEVENT: lag-kick: <index?position> <ip>`\
 	Notifies about player being kicked from the game due to connection issues.